Polar Life: Reborn is a series of film screenings leading up to and during the 50th anniversary of Expo 67 in 2017.

 The original film

-Polar Life is the first of a series of re-creations that will lead up to the 50th 2017 of Expo 67.
 Polar Life was directed by Graeme Ferguson, co-inventor of the IMAX system (with Roman Kroitor and others) that would later be showcased at the World Fair at Osaka in 1970.
 Polar Life is an experimental precursor to the panoramic spatial complexity created in IMAX films, along with Labyrinth.
 Located within the sprawling “Man the Explorer” Pavilion on Ile St-Hélène, the novelty of Polar Life was its theatre, with its audience seated on a rotating turntable in the middle of eleven fixed screens.
 Viewers described the intricate juxtaposition of the screen images and narration, and the complex relationship created between moving spectators and multiple screens.

 The bilingual narration by media personalities, Lise Payette and Patrick Watson, accompany the composition of documentary and archival moving images, showing elaborate temporal and spatial representations of the Arctic and Antarctic regions.